Annam (TV series): Special appearances

+Broadcast history

+It began airing on Sun TV on 2 December 2024 from Monday to Saturday at 19:00 (IST).
+Starting on 20 July 2026, Later, a serial named Malli it shifted to the evening slot at 18:30 IST..

 Production

 Casting

-Ayali series fame Abi Natchatra plays the lead role in the series alongside Kana Kaanum Kaalangal fame Bharat Kumar, marking her debut appearance in a Tamil Television series.
-Divya Ganesh was selected to play the role of Ramya, but in end of October 2025, Divya quit the series to participate in Bigg Boss Tamil season 9, so she was replaced by actress Priyanka.
+Abi Natchatra plays the lead role in the series alongside Bharat Kumar, marking both debut appearance in a Tamil Television series.
+Divya Ganesh was selected to play the role of Ramya, but in end of October 2025, Divya quit the series to participate in Bigg Boss Tamil season 9, so she was replaced by actress Priyanka Shivanna.

 In September 2025, actors Maanya Anand and Y. G. Mahendran joined the cast for a special crossover event titled Triveni Sangamam.

 Crossovers

 A crossover with Kayal, Annam and Marumagal are together for a special crossover event titled Triveni Sangamam was announced on 15 September to 8 October 2025 for an unforgettable ride.